Pale Ales – U.S. Open Beer Championship Categories

 Category 5: Australian-Style Pale Ale

-Perceived Malt Aroma & Flavor: Very low to medium
+Perceived Hop Aroma & Flavor: Low to medium

-Body: Low to medium-low with a dry finish
+Body: Low to medium with a dry finish

 Category 6: Juicy or Hazy Pale Ale

-Clarity: Low to a very high degree of cloudiness is typical of these beers.
-Starch, yeast, hop, protein, and/or other compounds contribute to a wide range of hazy appearances within this category.
+Clarity: Can vary widely from very low haze to very high degree of cloudiness.
+Starch, yeast, hop, protein or other compounds contribute to a wide range of hazy appearance within this category.

 Perceived Malt Aroma & Flavor: Low to low-medium malt aroma and flavor may be present

-Perceived Hop Aroma & Flavor: Medium-high to very high hop aroma and flavor are present, with attributes typical of hops from any origin.
+Perceived Hop Aroma & Flavor: Medium-high to very high hop aroma and flavor are present, with a wide range of attributes, especially fruity, tropical, juicy, and others.

 Perceived Bitterness: Low to medium.
 Perceived impression of bitterness is soft and well-integrated into overall balance and may differ significantly from measured or calculated IBU levels.